 Once you predict your future income and expenses, your company’s strengths and weaknesses will show up.
 Obviously, you’re going to know what you like about your company and what you don’t like about your company.
 That’s what your buyer is looking for, too.
 He’s going to hire attorneys, CPAs, and people like me to tear your business apart to find its strengths and weaknesses.
 So you might as well use your KPIs to analyze your business before they do.
 Here’s what you can do:

-So we’ve talked about the compilations of financial reports buyers will want to see when they’re interested in purchasing your company.
+So we’ve identified the compilations of financial reports buyers will want to see when they’re interested in purchasing your company.
 By having quantifiable, printable financial reports that show your company’s historical growth, current success, and future potential, you’re probably going to attract more buyers or more money from buyers than you would by writing your income and expenses down on a napkin.

 Before selling your company, though, you can use your own Balance Sheet, Profit and Loss Statement, and KPIs to get a better grasp on your business.
 You can use those financial reports to increase your company’s strengths and to fix its weaknesses.
 If you start doing that now, your business’s value is going to shoot through the roof.
 You might be able to sell your company earlier than you expected, or you could sit back and reap the rewards of your hard work before you reach sale time.